LOUD-Project/Git-LOUD/gamedata/LOUD_Mods/mods/LOUD Integrated Storage/LOUD Integrated Storage - README.txt

 In terms of game performance, the elimination of the buildings reduces unit count (which impacts sim speed) and the application and calculation of the buffs normally associated with adjacency (which reduces memory usage).

+The most recent addition to this mod is the inclusion of unique models for each factions Paragon-equivalent.
+These models were kindly provided by BrewLAN.